 A geometry object such as pyramidGeom in the example has a property named faceVertex-Uvs to hold texture coordinates. ("UV" refers to the coordinates on an object that are mapped to the s and t coordinates in a texture.)
-The value of faceVertexUvs is an array, where each element of the array is itself an array of arrays; in practice only the element faceVertexUvs[0] is used.
-(There is no reason for the extra array dimension, except to allow for more options in future versions of three.js.)
+The value of faceVertexUvs is an array, where each element of the array is itself an array of arrays; in most cases only the element faceVertexUvs[0] is used, but additional sets of uv coordinates are used in some advanced applications.
 The value of faceVertexUvs[0] is itself an array, with one element for each face in the geometry.
-The data stored for each face is, again, an array: faceVertex-Uvs[0][N] is an array containing one pair of coordinates for each of the three vertices of face number N. Finally, each pair of texture coordinates in that array is represented as an object of type THREE.Vector2.
+The data stored for each face is, again, an array: faceVertexUvs[0][N] is an array containing one pair of coordinates for each of the three vertices of face number N. Finally, each pair of texture coordinates in that array is represented as an object of type THREE.Vector2.